-Typically, this turf should be moved with walk-behind movers, lawn-type movers and line trimmers.
+Typically, this turf should be mowed with walk-behind mowers, lawn-type mowers and line trimmers.

 Best Practices

 The sharing of best practices among districts results in greater efficiency and effectiveness.
 This trend should continue as the department is faced with greater need to operate better, faster and cheaper.